ThinkbotsAreFree/Birdy/README.md

 #### Global variables

-For convenience, peers can read (insert) global variables with `¤1`, and write (assign) global variables with `:1`.
+For convenience (or rather for potential use cases I can't think of right now), peers can read (insert) global variables with `¤1`, and write (assign) global variables with `:1`.
 Since variable identifiers are 1 character long, there's only a limited number of them.
-They should be used only as a very general blackboard, or configuration panel.
+They should be used rarely, maybe as a very general blackboard, or as configuration panel.

+If two peers assign a value to the same global variable simultaneously, nothing happens: value of the global variable remains unchanged.

 ### State persistence

-The whole state of a peer remains unchanged between receptions of 2 messages.
+The whole state of a peer remains unchanged between the receptions of 2 messages.
 The emission channel and variables' content won't be deleted after a message has been treated.
 ```
 | global
 + save #1 > done